How many types of Spanish are there?

 What Is the Best or Most Correct Spanish Dialect?

-As a matter of fact, this debate is fruitless.
+This debate is fruitless.
 Language comparison in this regard is inappropriate on many bases.

 Argentinian Audience